 Yapı Kredi has established the “Yapı Kredi Human Rights Statement” to serve as a reliable and comprehensive framework in managing human rights-related risks and preventing potential violations in this area.
 The declaration encompasses the principles and systems employed by Yapı Kredi in the course of its operations.

 The Yapı Kredi Human Rights Statement and associated implementation principles are disclosed to all employees at the global scale through internal communication channels (intranet and internal announcements).
-The statement is published in Turkish and English, and is also translated into Azerbaijani and Russian to ensure its accessibility to employees of subsidiaries in Azerbaijan and Russia.
-The Azerbaijani and Russian versions of the statement are available on the Yapı Kredi Bank Azərbaycan and Yapı Kredi Bank Moscow website.
+The statement is published in Turkish and English, and is also translated into Azerbaijani to ensure its accessibility to employees in Azerbaijan.
+The Azerbaijani version of the statement is available on the Yapı Kredi Bank Azerbaijan website.

 The number of employees who completed the Human Rights Training Program and completion rates are given below: